Given their differences, choosing between Google Cloud Platform (GCP) and Thunder Compute should be easy:

 What Thunder Compute Does and Our Approach

-We built Thunder Compute for developers who want powerful GPU access without the complexity or cost of traditional cloud providers.
-Our approach is simple: We give you the best GPU experience at the lowest possible price.
+Thunder Compute is built for developers who want powerful GPU access without the complexity or cost of traditional cloud providers.
+Our approach is simple: we provide the best GPU experience at the lowest possible price.

-Thunder Compute offers on-demand GPU instances that you can launch in seconds.
-We support NVIDIA T4, A100 40GB, A100 80GB, and H100 GPUs with up to four GPUs per instance.
-The key difference is how we've designed the entire experience around developer productivity.
+Thunder Compute offers on-demand GPU instances that launch in seconds.
+We support RTX A6000, A100 80GB, and H100 80GB GPUs with up to 8 GPUs per instance.

-Our pricing model is transparent: you pay per minute for what you use.
-It's that simple.
+Our pricing model is transparent and simple: you pay per minute for what you use.

 Pricing and Cost Comparison